The Conservancy has helped protect nearly 100,000 acres of land above the Edwards Aquifer.

 As the only major metropolitan area wholly dependent on an aquifer for drinking water, San Antonio has long understood the importance of its protection.
 In 2000, voters approved the city’s first publically financed water fund measure to protect the Edwards Aquifer.
 The proposition passed with enthusiastic support and ultimately raised $45 million in water funds to purchase properties within the aquifer’s most sensitive area.
 Five years later, San Antonians voted to not only continue the program, but to greatly expand it.
 The ensuing Edwards Aquifer Protection Initiative raised an additional $90 million to protect the Edwards Aquifer in Bexar County, where San Antonio lies, and throughout much of the region.
 A short time later, voters renewed the initiative, raising millions more.

 Since 2000, The Nature Conservancy has worked alongside the city officials in San Antonio and surrounding communities to ensure these water funds make the most impact.
-We have helped these local governments invest more than half a billion dollars in water protection funds and protect more than 100,000 acres above the Edwards Aquifer.
+We have helped these local governments invest nearly $1 billion dollars in water protection funds and protect more than 100,000 acres above the Edwards Aquifer.
 That acreage includes 21 percent of the aquifer’s recharge zone, its most sensitive area.